 Thanks to our media partner National CineMedia this 30-second elephant conservation commercial played in the three largest USA movie theater chains, running for one month and reaching over one million U.S.A. theater visitors.
 (Note: that texting link shown in this PSA is not functional).

 Two Wyoming Kid Conservationists Headline Event to Save African Elephants

-OCT 2, 2014 "The Tooth Fairy Project is an elephant conservation event in Jackson on Saturday and Sunday.
-Two Jackson children, 11 year old Lily Marvin and a 9 year-old boy, Alex French are headlining the event after they caught the attention of a filmmaker, Phyllis Stuart, because of their passion for saving elephants.
+which was produced October 2nd, 2014 in Jackson, Wyoming.
+While many kids participated, two outstanding children, 11 year-old Lily Marvin and 9 year-old boy, Alex French, supported this event after they caught the attention of a filmmaker, Phyllis Stuart, because of their passion for saving elephants.

 Lily Marvin says that she became interested in elephants in school, when she had to write a persuasive essay.
 She liked elephants and then found out how important elephants are to their ecosystems, and how quickly they are being killed.